M.S. in Education degree program: health and nutrition sciences: health teacher (P-12)

 Matriculation requirements

 Applicants must offer 18 credits in courses in the health sciences or equivalent courses in other fields.
+Applicants must also offer (a) or (b) or (c):

-(b) courses in education that meet the New York State Education Department standards for the pedagogical core.
+(b) Courses in education that meet the New York State Education Department standards for the pedagogical core.
 These courses include study of the following: history of education and philosophy of education or principles of education or educational sociology; educational psychology or developmental psychology or psychology of adolescence or adolescent development; classroom management; teaching students with special needs and English language learners; 6 credits in literacy and language acquisition; curriculum development and methods of assessing student learning; uses of technology in the classroom; methods of teaching health for all grades; current NYSED requirement for field experience.

-(c) an undergraduate degree with an appropriate major or appropriate course work (including introduction to health, human physiology, health counseling, health appraisal or the physiology of health and disease, occupational health or first aid, evaluation or statistics, human sexuality, health and human ecology or environmental health, and drugs and society.
+(c) an undergraduate degree with an appropriate major or course work (including introduction to health, human physiology, health counseling, health appraisal or the physiology of health and disease, occupational health or first aid, evaluation or statistics, human sexuality, health and human ecology or environmental health, and drugs and society.

 Applicants must have a minimum undergraduate grade point average of 3.00.
 A minimum average of 3.00 in graduate courses is required to maintain matriculation.